thiet ke web chuan seo

 Today is a big day for the Pillow team.

 First, we’re announcing that we’ve raised money to help grow our business.
 Our series A is $13.5 million, led by Mayfield with participation from Sterling Equity, Peak Capital Partners, Expansion VC, Chris Anderson (Curator of TED Talks), Gary Vaynerchuck, and Dennis Phelps, with additional involvement from Veritas Investments.

 At the same time, we’re also launching something completely new – Pillow Residential; a short-term rental management platform for multifamily buildings.

 Pillow Residential gives apartment complex owners the ability to easily enable short-term rentals in entire buildings and entire portfolios.
-Our platform provides automated online compliance, safety, payments, monitoring, and controls – all in one digital solution.
+Our platform provides automated online payments, monitoring, and controls – all in one digital solution.

 “We are thrilled to be working with investors with deep technology roots along with strong strategic investors with 100 thousand housing units in their portfolio,” said Sean Conway, Pillow’s CEO.
 “As we launch Pillow Residential, we’re confident we can achieve our vision of enabling travel for more and more people through short-term rentals.”

 Residents in apartment complexes want the option to offer their homes as short-term rentals using services like VRBO, Booking.com, HomeAway, and Airbnb.

 Over 60 million guests stayed in short-term rentals last year, and half of them were in apartment complexes.
 In fact, 66% of short-term rental listings in urban areas are in these buildings.
 Unfortunately, many if not most of these rentals are in violation of their building lease or HOA rules.